 Discovery of Health Benefits of Chaga Tea for Cancer

-Solzhenitsyn, one of the “correspondence Patients" of Maslennikov, is telling about this in the novel “Cancer Ward”:
+Solzhenitsyn, the writer, one of the “correspondence patients” of Sergey, describes this in his novel “Cancer Ward”:

-Like all talented people, Dr. Maslenikov was a versatile man, fond of many things, such as hunting and gardening.
+Like all talented people, Doctor Maslenikov was a versatile man, fond of many things, such as hunting and gardening.
 He also walked around the whole of Alexandrov with a camera, filming its every corner.
 Many photos of Sergiev Posad were preserved in the cities of southern Russia.

 Most recently, in 2001, a Japanese pharmaceutical company became interested in Doctor Maslennikov’s invention.
 Following Sergei, its representatives came to his museum, and on returning to Japan they produced a magazine devoted to Maslennikov and Chaga.Mail this post